UmbraChimera/The-Gaze-of-the-Pontifex/Lore Bible/Governance/Pontifex of Respite.md

 # 👑 The Pontifex of Respite
 The **Pontifex of Respite** serves as both the spiritual and political leader of the holy city-state of [[Respite]].
-Chosen by the [[Conclave of Faiths]], the Pontifex embodies the divine unity that birthed the city after the [[The Spire]] erupted from the ground.
+Chosen by the [[Conclave of Faiths]], the Pontifex embodies the divine unity that birthed the city after the [[Spire]] erupted from the ground.
 He or she is both high priest and monarch—a single mortal voice for the will of all gods.

 > **Common Saying:** “The Spire stands because the Pontifex listens.”